tensorflow/tensorflow/README.md

 TensorFlow is now installed and ready to use.

-Alternatively to both Anaconda / Conda and pip installs, many contemporary Python IDEs, such as Pycharm, perform the Tensorflow install under the hood and are added to the program's virtual environment library packages.
+Alternatively to both Anaconda / Conda and pip installs, many contemporary Python IDEs, such as PyCharm, perform the Tensorflow install under the hood and are added to the program's virtual environment library packages.